mongodb/js-bson/docs/upgrade-to-v4.md

 ### Node

-To use new ES2015 features, bson v4 requires at least Node v6 or above.
+This module now requires Node.js v6 or above, because we are using ES2015 features in non-transpiled code, and lesser versions are deprecated.

 ### BSON